Overview

 Form ADV – Part 2A

-In addition to our advisory fees, you are also responsible for the fees and expenses
+In addition to our Advisory Fees, the Client is also responsible for the fees and

-charged by custodians and imposed by broker-dealers, including, but not limited to,
+expenses charged by Custodian and imposed by Broker-Dealers, including, but not

-wire transfer and electronic fund fees, transfer fees and any transaction charges
+limited to, wire transfer and electronic fund fees, transfer fees and any transaction

-imposed by a broker-dealer with which we effect transactions for the client's
+charges imposed by the Broker-Dealer with which we effect transactions for the

 any time by either party.
 If the Adviser terminates the Agreement, it will be effective